enso-org/enso/doc/haskell-style-guide.md

 ### Documentation Comments
 One of the primary forms of comment that we allow across the Enso codebases is the doc comment.
+Every language construct that can have an associated doc comment should do so.
 These are intended to be consumed by users of the API, and use the standard Haddock syntax.
 Doc comments should:

 - Provide a short one-line explanation of the object being documented.
 - Provide a longer description of the object, including examples where relevant.